Select Page

 Dr. Cathy Lauer and Melinda Marquez

-This session satisfies the SB 1566 requirement that all school board members must be trained in Evaluating and Improving Student Outcomes (EISO).
-Attendees will participate in activities to positively impact student achievement, including strategies for monitoring student groups, developing SMART goals, and reviewing the current accountability system.
-If ALL board members and the superintendent attend, credit will also be given for the Team of 8 training, required annually.
+This session satisfies the Texas Education Code §11.159(c) requirement that all school board members to be trained in Evaluating and Improving Student Outcomes (EISO) within 120 days of election or appointment, and every two years thereafter.
+Participants will engage in activities designed to positively impact student achievement, including strategies for monitoring student groups, developing HB3 goals, and reviewing the current accountability system.
+If all board members and the superintendent attend, this session will also meet the annual requirement for Team of 8 training.

 Texas Education Code Orientation for New Texas